Sheridan Smith: Radio

 Smith played companion Lucie Miller alongside Paul McGann's Eighth Doctor in a radio series of Doctor Who, produced by Big Finish and transmitted on BBC 7 from New Year's Eve 2006; the plays returned in a second series released on CD and scheduled for BBC 7 broadcast.
 A third series of adventures for Lucie and the Doctor aired in March 2009, as weekly half-hour downloads followed by a Christmas Special.
 Lucie Miller made her final appearances in the fourth series, ending in 2011.
 She also narrated two Big Finish Short Trips stories, "The Curse of the Fugue" and "Flashpoint."
 Smith has reprised her role as Lucie Miller opposite McGann's Eighth Doctor in The Further Adventures of Lucie Miller, released in July 2019.
 Smith also appeared as Ruby Ruggles in the 2008 radio serial The Way We Live Right Now, and took over the role of Tamsin Trelawny in series 2 of Elephants to Catch Eels on BBC Radio 4.

 Personal life

 Smith has spoken about her anxiety, panic attacks, and difficulties with alcohol and tattoos.
 In December 2023, she spoke of her tattoo regrets and her intention not to add any further ink to her skin.

 Smith was in a relationship with James Corden from 2007 until 2009.
 She was in a relationship with Jamie Horn, an insurance broker, between 2018 and 2021.
-Together they have a son, born in May 2020.
+They have a son, born in 2020.